golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 * Running tasks in parallel (map())
 * Running tasks in parallel (forEach())
 * Defining number of providers working in parallel
-* Initializating providers
+* Initializing providers
 * Running a single task

 ### Running tasks in parallel using map() method

-If you want to run your tasks in paralel, you can use `map()` method.
+If you want to run your tasks in parallel, you can use `map()` method.

 ```js
 import { TaskExecutor } from "yajsapi";